ecotoneframework/ecotone/README.md

 - fix issue with reading annotations from src
 - change namespace to configuration instead of parameter
-- registering aggregate repository as single annotation
 - register transaction interceptor as direct object
 - amqp admin not as a service, but configuration
 - inbound adapter as annotation
-- verify transformer and service activator as interceptors
 - @inheritdoc + extra annotations
 - aggregate root as a service
 - allow simple types for aggregate commands/queries